Liz-n-w/Liz-n-w/README.md

 - 👋 Hi, I’m Liz
-- 👀 I’m interested in Devops
-- 🌱 I’m currently learning AI and Cloud
+- 🌱 I’m currently learning AI and Cloud and Devops
 - 💞️ I’m looking to collaborate on ...learning more about AI and the coming changes
-- ⚡ Fun fact: ...I dont believe in specializtion,yet
+- ⚡ Fun fact ...I dont believe in specializtion,yet

 <!---
 Liz-n-w/Liz-n-w is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.